Inworld AI Review

 What is the free tier and what do you get?

-Starter plan: 100,000 characters per month for free.
-After that, usage is billed pay-as-you-go.
-Starter includes Teleport sessions, all 58 Voice 2.0 voices, and custom voice creation.
+Starter includes 100,000 characters per month for free.
+After that, usage is billed pay as you go.
+The reviewed pricing details also point to Teleport sessions, Voice 2.0 voices, and custom voice creation.

 How low is the latency for real-time voice?